BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 Both players may continue to declare Heroic Actions in this manner until both are satisfied.

 Note, sometimes you might have a situation where, because of one player's choice of Heroic Action (or choice not to call a Heroic Action), the other wishes to reply with one of their own.
 This is perfectly acceptable.
-You can always declare a Heroic Action if you have the Might, and the Hero models to spare â€” what you cannot do, is go back and change (or cancel) one that has already been declared.
+You can always declare a Heroic Action if you have the Might, and the Hero models to spare — what you cannot do, is go back and change (or cancel) one that has already been declared.

 Some Heroic Actions interfere with the order in which a phase is conducted.
 For instance, if a **Hero** is attempting a Heroic Combat, that Fight is resolved first.
 If two or more **Hero** models from the same side wish to perform such an action, their controlling player simply chooses the order in which the actions take place.
 If **Hero** models from both sides are performing such Heroic Actions, follow this system to determine the order in which they are resolved: